sarpt/openapi-utils/README.md

-# OpenAPI YAML Combine
+# OpenAPI Utils
-Simple util to simplify combining mutliple referenced OpenAPI YAML files
+Simple utils to work with OpenAPI files

-Very WIP
+## openapi-yaml-combine

+Takes input .yaml file and follows references to inline everything in a single output .yaml file